-*All training sessions will be held on the turf field outside of the Varsity Team House.
+*All training sessions will be held on the turf field outside of the Varsity Team House or on the grass practice field.
 Please check out the directions and UMD Campus map for more information about location and parking.*

 Check back for more information on our 2017 camp!

 Our goal is to have each player improve her soccer skills, techniques, strategies, and tactics through individual training and challenging game competition.
 Emphasis will also be placed on developing a winning attitude, enjoying the sport and making new friends.

 Our philosophy is for each player to have fun doing whatever it is that she desires to accomplish in soccer.
 Learning the game one step at a time, while emphasizing the fundamentals, will prepare each camper to reach her potential.

 There will be goalkeeper training by assistant coach Yewande Balogun.
 Each morning and afternoon players will train and learn methods and strategies of goalkeeping.
 We coach the most important topics that are seen in the game including breakaways, crosses, highballs, tipping, distribution, shot stopping, angle play and more.